brimdata/zed/docs/data-model/zson.md

 It is an error for the decorator to be type incompatible with its referenced value.

+Note that the `=` sigil here disambiguates between the case that a new type is defined, which may override a previous definition of a different type with the same name, from the case that an existing named type is merely decorating the value.

 ### 2.3 Primitive Values

 The type names and format for